 How many classes should you start with?
 When should you expand your portfolio?
 Multi-class applications, filing basis, and types of trademarks are all topics you should consider when developing a trademark portfolio for your business.
 Nobody better to help you in this scenario than a trademark attorney.

 When developing a trademark portfolio for your business, you should consider the types of marks that are appropriate.
-A good way to avoid problems with these is by hiring an experienced attorney who can guide you through this process and make sure everything goes smoothly.
+A good way to avoid problems with these is by hiring an experienced attorney who can provide you with legal advice regarding this process and make sure everything goes smoothly.
 We’d be happy to schedule a discovery call with you.
 During this call, we can discuss your situation in more detail and come up with a plan in line with your business values.

 DISCLAIMER: The information in this blog is not intended nor implied to be a substitute for professional legal deliberation, deposition, or procedure.
 All content, including text, graphics, images, and information, contained in this video is for general informational purposes only and does not replace a consultation with your attorney.